Hephateus/stella-vermillion/README.md

 # stella-vermillion
-Discord bot developed and maintained by me
+A discord bot developed and maintained by me